-I am an established barrister, with substantial experience in defending clients charged with criminal allegations.
-I can provide you with a premium service and ensure effective representation throughout all stages proceedings.
+As an established barrister, with substantial experience in defending clients charged with serious criminal allegations, I will provide you with unmatched advice and ensure effective representation throughout all stages of proceedings.

 - R v.
 Yaseen – largest ever seizure of class A drugs in South Wales, conspiracy to supply class A drugs